Braithwaite to Barcelona: Leganes left counting the cost of Catalans' incompetence | Goal.com

 👋 Welcome! pic.twitter.com/nycwVPP3hb

-The worst thing about this whole sorry affair is that Barcelona are in a mess of their own making and Leganes have been treated like irrelevant collateral damage.
+The worst thing about this whole sorry affair is that Barcelona are in a mess of their own making yet it is Leganes who have been left counting the cost of another club's total lack of foresight.

+The Blaugrana already had Luis Suarez sidelined for four months and should have realised a long time ago that they simply cannot rely on Dembele to stay fit.

+Therefore, the Catalans should have brought another forward in during the winter window but they failed to tie up a deal for Valencia’s Rodrigo Moreno.

 "Yo, Transfermarkt, change my transfer history with 'almost Barcelona' please," Bakambu tweeted, taking the late collapse of the proposed deal in good humour.
 Nobody at Leganes is smiling now, though.

-The Danish international is the shortest of short-term solutions; he cannot even feature in the Champions League.
-No matter what sporting director Eric Abidal says at his presentation, there is a very real chance that he will be discarded at the end of the season.
+The Denmark international is the shortest of short-term solutions; he cannot even feature in the Champions League.
+No matter what sporting director Eric Abidal says at his presentation on Thursday evening, there is a very real chance that Braithwaite will be discarded at the end of the season.

-Barcelona will argue they were trying to save resources to spend in the summer, with moves for PSG’s Neymar and Inter Milan’s Lautaro Martinez planned, but this is a situation they should have handled so much better.
+Barcelona will argue they were trying to save resources to spend in the summer, with moves for PSG’s Neymar and Inter Milan’s Lautaro Martinez in the pipeline, but this is a situation they should have handled so much better.

-They flip-flopped between options for their emergency replacement, with Willian Jose first linked before Getafe’s Angel Rodriguez took over as the supposed prime candidate.
+They even flip-flopped between options for their emergency replacement, with Willian Jose first considered before Getafe’s Angel Rodriguez was installed as the prime candidate.
 Barcelona made checks on other forwards too, including Alaves' Lucas Perez and Levante’s Roger Marti.

 Levante wanted €30m (£25.1m/$32.4m) for Marti, a figure Barcelona were unwilling to meet, so they eventually settled on Braithwaite.

-After disappointing stints with Middlesbrough and Bordeaux, the Dane has at least looked more comfortable at Leganes, with 10 strikes in 38 matches a solid if unspectacular record for a relegation-battling team.
-He is the club’s top scorer this season with six goals in 24 Liga clashes.
+After disappointing stints with Middlesbrough and Bordeaux, the Dane has at least looked more comfortable at Leganes, with 10 strikes in 38 matches a solid if unspectacular record for a struggling side.
+He is the club’s top scorer this season but with just six goals in 24 Liga clashes.

 At Barcelona, of course, he will no longer be feeding on scraps, instead being served three-course meals by Messi.
 But his signing is still a gamble, not far removed from last year's regrettable loan deal for Kevin-Prince Boateng.
 The Ghanaian played four times for Barcelona, scoring no goals.

 Braithwaite will face even more scrutiny than Boateng because of the controversy surrounding his transfer.
 In fairness to the striker, he is not at fault.
-He even made a point of speaking face-to-face with the Leganes president on Wednesday before departing.
+He even made a point of speaking face-to-face with the Leganes president on Wednesday.

 Owner Felipe Moreno understood why the player wanted to go, but he now has to deal with the mess that Barcelona have left behind.

 "The truth is that we're very worried.
-After what happened with En-Nesyri, staying in this league gets harder every day,” said Moreno.
+After what happened with En-Nesyri, staying in this league gets harder every day,” he admitted.

-The debacle highlights the injustice of Leganes’s position and the total lack of foresight at Barcelona.
+The debacle highlights the injustice of Leganes’s position and the total absence of a coherent transfer strategy at Barcelona.

 The Madrid minnows have long been hanging on to their Liga status by a thread and the Catalans may have just cut it.